jkey774/vidly-app/README.md

 ## Introduction

-This is course project simulating a video rental application built using MongoDB, Express, React, and Node and deployed to Heroku.
+This is a course project simulating a video rental application built using MongoDB, Express, React, and Node and deployed to Heroku.

 ## Application URL